Keyboard shortcuts

 git std commit -a --type fix --scope auth -m "fix(auth): handle expired refresh tokens"

-2.2 git std check
+2.2 git std lint

 Validate one or more commit messages against the conventional commit specification.